GTPB/IBB21/pages/Introduction.md

 **Efficiency**

-Automation of tasks makes your work extremelly efficient.
+Automation of tasks enances recourse usage and reduces time consumption.

 **Accuracy**

-Typing the same commands over and over again is very prone to human error.
+Typing the same commands over and over again is very prone to human error. allows tha same method to be used extensivelly

 **Reproducibility**